LudvigDillen/FACT_for_PCMC/README.md

   - `train_reg_max_dist: 5`  The distance between samples nuScenes to register.
 1 will be like registering pc0 to pc1, but n will be like registering pc_i to pc_{i+n}, making the training examples more difficult.
 - `regression: false` whether to do registration or not.

 - `neighborhood:` the min and max size of local neighborhoods to extract features from.
-The neighborhood size increases with the distance from the sensors as the point cloud becomes more sparse further away.
+The neighborhood size increases with the distance from the sensors as the point cloud becomes sparser further away.
 - `preprocessing:`
-  - `T_close: 1.5` removes all point within 1.5 meters from the sensor
+  - `T_close: 1.5` removes all points within 1.5 meters from the sensor
   - `apply_hpr_operator: true` whether to use the hidden point operator or not.
-Will remove some non-covisibile points if set to true.
+Will remove some non covisibile points if set to true.
 - `debug:` whether to enter debug mode or not.
 - To train a new model, set `load_model_path: False`
-- `running_iterations: 1` could doing several runs after one another.
+- `running_iterations: 1` can do several runs after one another.

 - In wasserstein.py there is a parameter controlling how large neighborhood batch we use.
 It is hard-coded now, so if something crashed due to memory issues, maybe decrease `COMPUTATION_THRESHOLD`.

-### Re-producing Experiments
+### Reproducing Experiments
 Where are going to go through how to reproduce the result of the paper and by doing so, also go through how to run the code.

 #### Experiment 1: